AykhanUV/AfnTikTok/README.md

 # AfnTikTok

 ## Note
-This is the main download page for TikTokUV
+This is the main download page for AfnTikTok

-## Features of TikTokUV:
+## Features of AfnTikTok:
 - Download videos without watermark
 - Filters in FYP (may be broken in new version)